cloudmesh/useful-introduction_to_cloud-2015/docs/source/cloudmesh/yaml.rst

 Interface
 <http://azure.microsoft.com/en-us/documentation/articles/xplat-cli>`_.
 Not like
 setting AWS to the yaml file, Azure credentials require that the X.509 certificate stays in the .cloudmesh directory.
-Cloudmesh identified *cm_type: azure* as Microsoft Windows Azure in the yaml file, you update the *aws* section with your credentials.
+The *subscriptionid* field should be filled with your Azure subscription id.
+The valid X.509 certificate file (.pem) is also required to be stored with the filename *$HOME/.cloudmesh/azure_managementCertificate.pem*.
+Cloudmesh identifies *cm_type: azure* as Microsoft Windows Azure in the yaml file, you update the *aws* section with your credentials.
 Note that Azure also offers commercial services, your subscription should be stored in a safe place to avoid any unexpected usage.

 Adding devstack to the yaml file (TBD)
 ----------------------------------------------------------------------